MollyAMcDonough/devgrid-tree/README.md

 # devgrid-tree

-A full-stack, real-time tree management app built with Next.js, Prisma, and MUI for the DevGrid programming challenge.
+A full-stack, real-time tree management app built with Next.js, Prisma, TypeScript, Tailwind CSS, MUI, and Socket.IO for the DevGrid programming challenge.

 ---